 Diverting paths for electric fencing

 If you have to erect electric fencing across a path to allow livestock to graze the field in a controlled way, you cannot temporarily divert the path.
-You will need to build a temporary structure in the fencing to allow the public to use the path.
+You'll need to build a temporary structure in the fencing to allow the public to use the path.

 Restricting dogs from your fields